23 June OS 2016 – Wednesday of the Third Week of Matthew; Holy Martyr Agrippina

 – from Thoughts for Each Day of the Year, pp. 129-130

-Now here is a handy to-do list to print out and put on the refrigerator!
+Now there we have a handy to-do list to print out and put on the refrigerator!

 St. Theophan makes several points here, but I should like to expand on three: That we all have something to endure and therefore our salvation is at hand, that we actually deserve greater misfortunes than those which we receive, and that above all we must pray.